Microgrids, DERMS & VPPs

-Long-duration storage: The key to leveraging distributed energy resources
+Long-duration storage: the key to leveraging distributed energy resources

 DERMs and VPPs

-- Maximize renewable generation on your grid
+- Maximize renewable generation

 - Manage duck curves without peaker plants

-- Ready your system for EV charging peaks
+- Meet EV charging peaks

-- Ease system bottlenecks
+- Reduce system bottlenecks

 - Defer substation upgrades, conductor replacements and other grid investments

 - Increase grid resiliency